nudam00/WooCommerceBot/README.md

 A program that writes product names with prices to an Excel file and buys the item depending on the WooCommerce configuration.
 Bachelor's thesis program.

 ## sraping.py
-A file that extracts product names with prices from a specific category and saves the result to an Excel file.
+Extracts product names with prices from a specific category and saves the result to an Excel file.

 ## bot.py
-A file that is designed to purchase a specific product with certain WooCommerce configurations (look for comments in the file).
+Purchases a specific product with certain WooCommerce configurations (look for comments in the file).

 ## main.py
 It brings the whole program together.